raaghava-p/SystemwideEQ-MacOS/README.md

 This generates a sine wave, runs it through the EQ engine, and prints RMS levels.

 ## Troubleshooting
-- **No sound**: Confirm macOS output is set to the Multi-Output Device and that this app shows `Audio running` in the status bar.
+- **No sound**: Confirm MacOS output is set to the Multi-Output Device and that this app shows `Audio running` in the status bar.
 Restart the audio stream after changing system devices.
 - **Device missing**: Click `Refresh`.
 If BlackHole is absent, reinstall via Homebrew and reopen Audio MIDI Setup.
 - **Pops or latency**: Lower the buffer size, close heavy apps, or lock everything to the same sample rate (44.1 kHz or 48 kHz).
 Larger buffers add latency but increase stability.
 - **Clipping**: Reduce band gain or enable negative overall gain in the DSP (default -3 dB headroom).
 Watch the meters; anything near 0 dBFS risks clipping.
 - **Permission errors**: Allow microphone/input monitoring for the terminal/Python interpreter in System Settings.

-## Building the macOS App Bundle (py2app)
+## Building the MacOS App Bundle (py2app)
 Use `py2app` when you want a self-contained `.app` bundle that can be launched from Finder like any other macOS application.

 ```bash